aws/secrets-store-csi-driver-provider-aws/README.md

 ### Fully Private Cluster Considerations

-When using fully private cluster ensure the VPC the EKS cluster sits in have a service endpoint to AWS Secrets Manager.
+When using a private cluster, ensure the VPC the EKS cluster sits in has a service endpoint to AWS Secrets Manager. ([documentation](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html))

-Here's some [documentation](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html) on private cluster setup requirements.

 ### Security Considerations